-- Incorrect Classification. - 10.2.2.
-Requests should also meet the following conditions: - The Object is within the defined scope (see Appendix C). - The request conforms to the published rules and conventions of this DEC-Addresses document. - The request represents an accurate and current representation of a real world Object.
+- Incorrect Classification. - 10.2.2 Requests should also meet the following conditions: - The Object is within the defined scope (see Appendix C). - The request conforms to the published rules and conventions of this DEC-Addresses document. - The request represents an accurate and current representation of a real world Object.

-10.3.
-Candidate Submitter Process
+10.3 Candidate Submitter Process

-- 10.3.1.
-GeoPlace will undertake the following checks before forwarding the Candidate Record to the SNN Authority for Authority Address Custodian approval: - Check that the Candidate Record complies with the data specification. - Check that the Object does not already exist or has not already been updated in GeoHub. - 10.3.2.
-Candidate Records rejected by GeoPlace will not be forwarded to the Authority Address Custodian. - 10.3.3.
-For information on how the Authority Address Custodian must process a Candidate Record, see Appendix K and guidance in Helpdesk section of the GeoPlace website.
+- 10.3.1 GeoPlace will undertake the following checks before forwarding the Candidate Record to the SNN Authority - for Authority Address Custodian approval: - Check that the Candidate Record complies with the data specification. - Check that the Object does not already exist or has not already been updated in GeoHub. - 10.3.2 Candidate Records rejected by GeoPlace will not be forwarded to the Authority Address Custodian. - 10.3.3 For information on how the Authority Address Custodian must process a Candidate Record, see Appendix K and guidance in Helpdesk section of the GeoPlace website.

-11. Managing Land and Property Records
+11 Managing Land and Property Records

-- 11.1.1.
-This section is compiled from issues which have arisen as this document has grown.
+- 11.1.1 This section is compiled from issues which have arisen as this document has grown.
 It is not an exhaustive list of every scenario which can arise; rather it describes the fundamental principles of how the rules must be applied.
-This section does the following things: - Demonstrates to Authority Address Custodians and SNN Officers in SNN Authorities how to apply the policy, background, best practice and data entry conventions described earlier in this document to specific scenarios. - Gives guidance to Authority Address Custodians and SNN Officers in SNN Authorities on the creation, management and updating of Records.
+This section does the following things: - Demonstrates to Authority Address Custodians and SNN Officers in SNN Authorities how to apply the policy, background, best practice and data entry conventions described earlier in this document to specific scenarios. - Gives guidance to Authority Address Custodians and SNN Officers in SNN Authorities on the creation, management and updating of Records. - 11.2 Property Life cycle This section has been superseded.
+Please refer to the Life Cycle Guidance and Best Practice document.

-11.2.
-Property Lifecycle

-- 11.2.1.
-Background - 11.2.1.1.
-This section outlines the conventions for capturing information throughout the duration of property development and the events which should necessitate a change to be made, for example receipt of ACI from internal and external bodies. - 11.2.1.2.
-These events can vary in each SNN Authority based upon levels of user system dependency upon the data, for example development control, building control and revenues.
+- 11.2.1.1 This section outlines the conventions for capturing information throughout the duration of property development and the events which should necessitate a change to be made, for example receipt of ACI from internal and external bodies. - 11.2.1.2 These events can vary in each SNN Authority based upon levels of user system dependency upon the data, for example development control, building control and revenues.
 Those functions with a higher level of dependency are more likely to be a useful source of ACI.
 Each Authority Address Custodian must establish protocols for the receipt and collation of this ACI to ensure the LLPG is accurate.

-11.2.2.
-Policy
+11.2.2 Policy

-- 11.2.2.1.
-All address change throughout the development life cycle should be kept within the LLPG through the creation of additional LPI Records.
-For example, a property can go through the following address changes: - "Plot 1, Alpha Development Site King Street, Anytown".
+11.2.2.1 All address change throughout the development life cycle should be kept within the LLPG through the creation of additional LPI Records.
+For example, a property can go through the following address changes:

-- "Show Home, Alpha Development Site, King Street, Anytown". - "14 Prince Drive, Anytown".
+- "Plot 1, Alpha Development Site King Street, Anytown". - "Show Home, Alpha Development Site, King Street, Anytown". - "14 Prince Drive, Anytown". - 11.3 New Developments This section has been superseded.
+Please refer to the Life Cycle Guidance and Best Practice document.

-11.3.
-New Developments
+11.3.1 Convention